paulsump/futurama_quiz/README.md

 Sadly I've not had time to do this final step.
 I could throw something in, but it's too risky on the last day.

-I've left things like app icons and publishing, since this is supposed be compiled from source.
+I've left things like app icons, asset image optimization (for size) and publishing, since this is supposed be compiled from source.

 You can run dartdoc on the code.